-Each item with "Save to History" setting can be visualized in charts.
-Up to 8 items can be plotted at once against time.
-Charts can display as little as a single minute of values or as much as a year of values, letting you zoomin and out, move backward and forward in time.
+Each preselected node with "Save to History" setting can be visualized in tables or charts.
+Up to 8 items can be added in a report.
 The item logs stores in the RealiteQ-COMP and can display by the RealiteQ-UI.